xuchuanleikeshi/MES_SLAM/README.md

 This dataset was created for the experiments described in our forthcoming paper.
 After the **formal publication of the paper**, the **entire dataset and corresponding annotations** will be **fully open-sourced** for academic and research use.

-## License
-This dataset is released under the **MIT  License**.
-You are free to use, modify, and distribute the data for **non-commercial research purposes**, provided proper attribution is given.

 ##  RealSense Stereo Camera Calibration Results